Pokemon Let's Go is the Switch game you've been praying for

-It's for that reason, I think, that dad surprised my brother and I with an early Christmas present: A Gameboy Color with a copy of Pokemon Red, by far the most extravagant gift we'd ever gotten.
+It's for that reason, I think, that dad surprised my brother and me with an early Christmas present: a Gameboy Color with a copy of Pokemon Red, by far the most extravagant gift we'd ever gotten.
 For my parents, it meant less time dealing with their menace children (which we absolutely were).
-For me, it was a life changer.
+For me, it was a life-changer.

 My earlier memories of gaming are often opaque and hard to place.
 But the time I spent with Pokemon Red is crystal clear.
 It formed the foundation of my lifelong, sometimes concerning passion for gaming.